 It’s hard to believe Joanna Gaines doesn’t have any formal interior design training.
 It just goes to show that having an eye for design isn’t something they can teach in school — either you have it, or you don’t.

 The Gaineses built their empire on the premise of taking the “worst houses in the best neighborhoods” and transforming them into stunning yet practical homes for regular families.
-Even though their hit show Fixer Upper is coming to an end after the fifth season, Chip and Joanna still have their retail store Magnolia Market at the Silos, along with Magnolia Journal magazine, Magnolia Table restaurant, Magnolia Realty, their product line Hearth & Hand at Target, and oh yeah, a fifth baby on the way.
+Even though their hit show Fixer Upper has ended, Chip and Joanna still have their retail store Magnolia Market at the Silos, along with Magnolia Journal magazine, Magnolia Table restaurant, Magnolia Realty, their product line Hearth & Hand at Target, and oh yeah, a fifth baby on the way.

 Even before Fixer Upper made them famous, Chip and Joanna saw plenty of style missteps over and over again.
 Ahead, check out the most common design mistakes they wish you’d stop making.